NedaWang/JavaScript/README.md

 ## DOM
 DOM: document object model.
 It describe the hierarchical tree structure for a HTML document.
+DOM is short for "Document Object Model", the document object the browser creates when it renders an HTML document.
 #### Acceess elements with querySelector
 Both querySelector and querySelectorAll methods take CSS query as their perameter.
 The querySelector returns a DOM object (first match), and it is a pure JavaScript object.
 This is basically using CSS in JavaScript.